Introducing the financial markets

 How do you trade forex?

-Forex trading hours: April-October (Eastern Time)
+Forex trading hours: April-October (UK time)

 How does a forex trade work?